Julian-Tipler/extension-template/README.md

 ## Marketing

-"I'm not mad, I'm dissapointed."
+"I'm not mad, I'm dissapointed"
 "Make your mom proud" (next to smiling pic)
 "Mom is always watching"
 "A mother knows best